The Night Lands: On the Kingsroad

 City Watchmen search the caravan for Gendry but are turned away by Yoren.
-Gendry tells Arya Stark that he knows she is a girl, and she reveals she is actually Arya Stark after learning that her father met Gendry before he was executed.
+Gendry tells Arya that he knows she is a girl, and she reveals her name after learning that her father met Gendry before he was executed.

 Beyond The Wall

-Samwell Tarly asks Jon Snow about taking Gilly, one of Craster's daughter-wives, with them but Jon refuses.
+Sam asks Jon about taking Gilly, one of Craster's daughter-wives, with them but Jon refuses.
 Gilly is pregnant, and Jon wonders what happens to Craster's sons.
 That night, Jon follows Craster taking a newborn child into the woods, and sees a White Walker retrieve the baby, but Craster knocks Jon unconscious.

 Production

 Writing

-The episode was written by David Benioff and D. B. Weiss, based on original material from George R. R. Martin's second book of the series, A Clash of Kings.
+The episode was written by series creators and executive producers David Benioff and D. B. Weiss, adapted from original material from George R. R. Martin's A Clash of Kings.
 It includes most of the plot from chapters Arya II, Tyrion II, Arya III, Theon I, part of Daenerys I, Tyrion III, part of Arya V, part of Tyrion V, part of Jon III and part of Theon II (chapters 6, 8–12, 19–20, 23–25 respectively).

 One of the main deviations from the books was the removal of the character of the new commander of the City Watch, Ser Jacelyn Bywater, his role merged with the already introduced Bronn.
 Another character that was excluded was Aeron Damphair, who was not present to welcome his nephew Theon at the Iron Islands.
 Instead, he was received by his sister, in a scene that took place much later in the books.

 Also, some scenes that are only subtly implied in the original were made explicit in the episode.
 The scenes depicting Craster delivering a newborn son to the White Walkers and the sexual relationship between Stannis and Melisandre were written into the show by the producers.

-The episode was directed by Alan Taylor, making it the fourth episode he directed for the show.
-Taylor would direct three more episodes of the show, two of them in Season Two and one in Season Seven.
+The episode was directed by Alan Taylor, who previously directed "Baelor", "Fire and Blood", and "The North Remembers".